TIY-Durham/2015-FALL-FEE/09--A-Fistful-of-Dollars/README.md

 Tonight, focus on the [Box Model properties](https://developer.mozilla.org/en-US/docs/Web/CSS/box_model) as we saw them used in class today.
 Pay careful attention to `box-sizing` and how it changes the math of the rendering model.
 You should cover the `margin-*`, `padding-*` and `border-*` properties, the `max-*` and `min-*` properties, and `box-sizing` property, at a minimum.
 All of these properties accept [a numeric length value](https://developer.mozilla.org/en-US/docs/Web/CSS/length) in [various units](https://developer.mozilla.org/en-US/docs/Web/CSS/length#Units) that you should know about.
 Also pay special attention to [the caveat about inches and DPI](https://developer.mozilla.org/en-US/docs/Web/CSS/length#CSS_units_and_dots-per-inch).
 Computers are hard.

-### GitHubbing to Know You
+### GitHub-ing to Know You: The Great Train Wreck Caper

-Tonight, _try_ to create some merge conflicts: everyone edits _everyone else_.
+Tonight, try to create some merge conflicts.
+Make some edits in pairs and open a comparison across your two forks.
+See if you can chase the Big Green Button away.
 Experiment.
 Pick different parts of the files to edit and see what conflicts arise.
-By Thursday, though, _everyone_ should have _everything_ filled out and added to a PR.
+By Thursday, everyone should have filled out everyone's files for the first section.
 Let the train wrecks begin!

 #### BEAST MODE

+When _everyone_ edits _ALL THE THINGS_, we'll have an epic train wreck.
 Can you _resolve_ all these conflicts and push the resolved code back to Github?
+Check out the free _Pro Git_ book and document your sources for future reference.

 ### Coloring the Blueprints

-You've made, filled in, and built the Blueprints.
-But what's a house without some paint?
-Or windows?
-Or responsive CSS??

-_Merge your `08` branch via the Big Green Button_, then create a new _WIP Branch_ named `09--a-fistful-of-dollars` in GitHub.
+_Merge your `08` branch via the Big Green Button_, then create a new _WIP Branch_ named `09--a-fistful-of-dollars`.
 On your local machine, check out the `master` branch and `git pull` to update your local copy.
 Then check out your _new_ branch to get to work!
+If you're looking for a challenge, all of those steps can be conducted via the CLI...

 #### Nested Accordions

 Ah, our old friend.
-You've got the JavaScript functionality working, but now it's time to build out the CSS.

-In Normal mode, you'll build out the CSS in your `styles.css` page.
-That includes the text, colors, borders, and indentation.
-Take baby steps.
-Start with the positioning.
-How should the elements be laid on the page?
-How do you create the indentation?

-Once you've got the elements where you want them, incorporate one element at a time: font, color, etc., until you have the page closely replicated.
+You've got the JavaScript to make the clicking work via jQuery; now it's time to work on the CSS.
+You should start with some Skitch-ing, though.
+Open the reference implementation and take one full-page screen shot with [our first tool](http://mrcoles.com/full-page-screen-capture-chrome-extension/).
+Put that into your `NestedAccordion/` folder as a file named `full-page.png` and `git add` and `git commit` it.
+Then open it in [Skitch](https://evernote.com/skitch/) and mark up the relevant parts.
+Focus on styles that appear to alter the text, colors, borders, indentation, and general layout.
+Export pieces regularly and save them into your project, too.

+Starting from your specs, write CSS selectors and rules in `css/styles.css` to emulate the reference implementation. _Don't touch the HTML!_ Use the wonky `class` and `id` names you're given, but feel free to experiment with your own colors or [web fonts](http://google.com/fonts/) (the reference uses "Lato" at 300, 400, and 700 weights).
+Start with the general layout of the elements and commit often as you make progress.
+Then incorporate additional rules incrementally.

-##### Beast Mode
+##### BEAST MODE

-Can you get the arrows on the left to change on the hover state?
-You'll need to investigate `::before` to get this one.
+By now you've realized that the HTML for those nested accordions is none other than a plain `<ul>` and a gang of `<li>` tags in fancy costumes!
+Those arrows to the left of the title, though...
+Those don't seem... natural.
+Not to mention that they keep... twitching whenever your mouse gets close to them.
+You'll need to learn something about `:hover` states to make the colors change, and you'll need to discover the power of the `::before` pseudo-element to make the arrows work.

-##### Nightmare Mode
+##### NIGHTMARE MODE

-Media queries!
+Did you notice how the layout and text changes _ever so slightly_ when the browser window gets smaller?
+It's as if the layout is _responding_ to the size of the window...
 How can you make the page responsive like it is in the demo?
+If you're still eager for more, start your research on **Responsive Web Design** concepts and start documenting the point(s) at which the layout appears to change and what changes.

-#### Responsive Multicolumn Form
+#### Responsive Multi Column Form

-Like Nested Accordions, you should approach Responsive Multicolumn Form's Normal mode in baby steps.
-Aim for replicating the mobile view by shrinking the window down to what the site would look like on mobile.
+Like in **Nested Accordion**, take baby steps to replicate the reference implementation, starting with Skitch-ing.
+Shrink the window until you find the _smallest_ layout, which also happens to be the simplest.
+We'll call this the "mobile view" of the page, since it's roughly equivalent to what you'd get if you viewed it on a mobile phone.
 It should look something like this:

 ![Mobile View](http://i.imgur.com/ahql4Ua.png)

-Get the positioning right, then move on to text, colors, and borders.

-##### Beast Mode

-What if you want to fill out the form -- on a desktop??
-Put the "multi" back in "Responsive Multicolumn Form"!
+Skitch the general layout, paying attention to the invisible boxes and columns within the design, then move on to text, colors, and borders.
+Follow the same process as **Nested Accordion**: saving the full-page version first, then slicing out detailed sections with Skitch.
+Add and commit them all to your repo.

+Once you have a decent idea of the styles you'll need to correct, start looking for the HTML elements you'll need to apply those styles to.
+Write simple sanity-check style rules in `css/styles.css` at first to test your selectors, like setting the `background-color` to `fuscia` for example.
+You might need to do some research on styling `<form>` elements, since that can be a little tricky, particularly that auto-hiding text inside...
+What's _that_ about?

-##### Nightmare Mode
+##### BEAST MODE

-Can you use media queries to make the form responsive?
+So that's surprisingly singly-columnar for a multi-column form, wouldn't you say?
+If you expand the window back out to the next largest layout, you'll note that _part_ of the form lays out into two columns.
+A little larger, and the form lays out into three columns.
+Let's call those "tablet" and "desktop" views respectively.
+Make two more CSS files in `css/` called `tablet.css` and `desktop.css` and link them into `index.html`.
+Can you write styles in `tablet.css` that generate the two-column-kinda layout?

 #### Vertical Timeline

-Now we're moving on to our new friend, Vertical Timeline.
-Like Nested Accordions and Responsive Multicolumn Form, you'll want to start with the basic layout and positioning of the elements on the page.
-Then, move on to your colors and fonts.
+Now let's move on to our _new_ friend: Vertical Timeline.
+Like the other two, start out this one with a full-page screenshot of "desktop" size, Skitch that to identify text, color, and border and layout styles.
+Include some guesses about the _size of fonts_, the widths of the lines and borders, and the appropriate lengths and units for the boxes.
+Your only deliverable for this one is the specs, but see **BEAST MODE** if you want a head start on...
+Oh, wait, I don't want to give away the surprise!

-##### Beast Mode
+##### BEAST MODE

-Rounded corners!
-How u get so round??
-Investigate `::before` and `border-radius` to make that happen.
+Like **Nested Accordion**, this layout makes use of some subtle decorative touches: the caret on the text block, the icons hanging out over the vertical line, you might even consider the vertical line itself merely decorative.

-##### Nightmare Mode
+##### NIGHTMARE MODE

 Make it responsive!